piercus/track-assignement/README.md

 # Track Assignement

-This library is inspired by [Deep Sort](https://arxiv.org/pdf/1703.07402.pdf) algorithm in js
+This library is a core library made to do detection vs track assignement as done in [Deep Sort](https://arxiv.org/pdf/1703.07402.pdf)

-It is compatible with the [Kalman Filter](https://www.npmjs.com/package/kalman-filter) library.
+It is made to be used with the [Kalman Filter](https://www.npmjs.com/package/kalman-filter) library.

 ## Installation